miklevin/MikeLev.in/_posts/2025-07-14-manage-ai-context-vscode-goldfish-memory.md

 ---

+## Thanks, Caption Obvious Claude

+> There's too much theory out there.
+Too many YouTubers talking about the
+> interesting projects they could be doing and not actually doing those
+> projects.
+Everyone wants to just talk into a magic box and have a new class of
+> PhD'd auto-slaves do their work for them.
+But you have to walk the walk if you
+> want to talk your robot employees into doing the same.

-Yeah, no kidding Claude.
+**Me**: Yeah, no kidding Claude.
 That's why I'm looping you in here.
 This is my morning pages.
 Refer to *The Artist's Way*.
 I'm some 4 decades into this in a 5 decade life, so think out loud for daily processing and directional adjustments, I do.
 And this is what's currently most broken.
 So congratulations on being the 2nd in a series of ephemeral you's — although with Agent mode you must already be like the 20th by now from doing tool calls already — to help me fix this repo and heal.

 I don't know what happens when I change workspace root.
 I very well lose my entire discussion history with you.
 Does it make a new local database of